-At WFF the DSLs are as follows:
+At Wye Forest Federation the DSLs are as follows:

 - DSL (Designated Safeguarding Lead): Sarah Helm head@wff.gloucs.sch.uk tel: 01594 530428 or 01600 713501 - DDSLs (Designated Deputy Safeguarding Leads): Natalie Frey, David Le Templier, Nadia Arnold - In the event of all Safeguarding leads being off one site then the Safeguarding lead on the other site will be phoned.
-In the event of no safeguarding leads available across the federation, the safeguarding lead at Clearwell Primary School will be contacted. - Nominated safeguarding champion and nominated member of the Management Committee for CIC (Children in Care) - Helen Blanch in response to the views of Gloucestershire Children in Care they are no longer called LAC (Looked after Children).
-They are now referred to as Children in Care (CIC).
-All documentation is being changed accordingly across the county.
+In the event of no safeguarding leads available across the federation, the safeguarding lead at Clearwell Primary School will be contacted. - Nominated safeguarding champion and nominated member of the Governing Body for CIC (Children in Care) - Helen Blanch

-The overall responsibility for safeguarding and child protection rests with the DSL and this responsibility cannot be delegated (as per KCSIE September 2019).
+The overall responsibility for safeguarding and child protection rests with the DSL and this responsibility cannot be delegated (as per KCSIE September 2020).